Updated January 2023

 FAMILY TOURS – Do you want organized tours and tiyulim?

 Taking a family on a “tiyul” (hike) in Israel can be daunting if you don’t know where to go but it is a local pastime.
 That’s why many of the Pesach programs offer group tiyulim where they can take you on a hike or adventure with an English speaking trained guide, who can bring the story alive for adults and kids.
+They also offer self drive itineraries that help you see the local attractions.

 Have you heard of the expression “beten gav”?
 It’s the local Israeli expression for R&R (rest & relaxation) and refers to a person who likes to sit by the pool or beach.
 Make sure you check out the facilities of the hotel you are choosing.
 Will the pool be mixed family swimming, separate swimming or have both?
 Is the beach walking distance?